krum04/PDF-Split/README.md

 ## Overview

-I had the need to seperate a 230 page employee performance report into 71 sepearte PDFs along.
+I had the need to seperate a 230 page employee performance report into 71 sepearte PDFs.
 I then would need to name each individual PDF with the staff member's name.
 I wrote this script to crawl the PDF and identify pages relevant to each staff member and split the file based on the staff's name at the top of their section.

 ## To-Do